twolfson/twolfson.com/articles/parallel-visual-testing.md

 **Pros:**

 - Easy to add new endpoints
-- Can debug tests easily
+- Easy to debug in development

 **Cons:**

-- High maintenance cost (e.g. need to write mock endpoint for every new endpoint)
+- High maintenance cost (e.g. need to write mock endpoint for every new endpoint, alternate data can be done via query strings)
 - Easily to get out of sync (e.g. render data might not align to normal endpoint)

 # Multiple databases